Book throws for 5 TDs as No. 7 Notre Dame routs New Mexico

 Notre Dame finished with 591 total yards to 363 by New Mexico, which got touchdown runs by Bryson Carroll (47 yards) and Bobby Cole (37).
 The Lobos outrushed the Irish 212-157.

+“I think we needed this game to find some of the right pieces that are going to be needed to make explosive plays,” Kelly said.
+“You’re not going to beat Georgia by just 3 yards here, 4 yards.
+You’re going to have to make some explosive plays.
+We needed to see that happen today.”

-Three of Book’s ‘long’ scoring passes were short throws that receivers turned into big plays.
+Three of Book’s “long” scoring passes were short throws that receivers turned into big plays.
 Avery Davis went 59 yards, Javon McKinley went 65 and Chris Finke had a 54-yarder.
+The touchdowns by Davis and Finke came on shovel passes while McKinley turned a 3-yard cross into his score.

 McKinley added another TD on a 20-yard scoring reception in the third quarter after Chase Claypool had a 37-yard TD reception in Notre Dame’s 31-point second quarter.